If you’re looking to start a nonprofit organization, it is by no means an easy ordeal.

-There are many powerful technologies and tools out there and it can be easy to end up spending heavily on the tech you don’t use.
-Make sure you keep subscriptions manageable to avoid unexpectedly high costs.
+Although there are many powerful technologies and tools out there, make sure you keep subscriptions manageable to avoid unexpectedly high costs.

 If you haven’t already (and if you need/want to have a physical space), now is the time to find one.
 It’s likely that you’ll need to have some form of physical presence in the form of an office space or service area where volunteers or staff members can work.
 At the very least, you’ll need a P.O. box so you can receive mail.